-with a_1 and its associated uncertainty, both converted to brightness temperature (BT), being the trends in K yr-1.
-Using sub-harmonics in the fit did not produce any noticeable change in the AIRS RT retrievals (described below).
+with $a_1$ and its associated uncertainty, both converted to brightness temperature (BT), being the trends in K yr-1.
+Using sub-harmonics in the fit did not produce any noticeable change in the AIRS\RT retrievals (described below).

 The left panel of Figure 3 shows the descending orbit (nightime) 20 year (September 2002- August 2022) global averaged spectral observations for the five quantiles mentioned above.
 We note the spectra in most of the plots in this section are weighted by the cosine(latitude) of the tiles, unless otherwise stated.
-In addition we only show the 640-1640 cm-1 region, and ignore the shortwave 2050-2750 cm-1 region since the AIRS SW channels are drifting relative to the LW Strow and DeSouza-Machado (2020).
-Spectral averages constructed from Figure 1 would have this same behavior, namely that in the window region the mean spectrum of data populating the warmer quantiles (Q0.80, Q0.90, Q0.95, Q0.97) as defined in Equation 1 are on the order of a Kelvin apart, and have about half/quarter that difference in the optically thicker regions dominated by H2O and/or CO2 absorption respectively.
+In addition we only show the 640-1640 cm-1 region, and ignore the shortwave 2050-2750 cm-1 region since the AIRS SW channels are drifting relative to the LW (Strow & DeSouza-Machado, 2020).
+Spectral averages constructed from Figure 1 would have this same behavior, namely that in the window region the mean spectrum of data observations populating the warmer quantiles (Q0.80, Q0.90, Q0.95, Q0.97) as defined in Equation 1 are on the order of a Kelvin apart, and have about half/quarter that difference in the optically thicker regions dominated by H2O and/or CO2 absorption respectively.

-The right hand panel of Figure 3 shows (top) the trends and (bottom) the 2σ trend uncertainties for these quantiles, in K yr-1.
+The right hand panel of Figure 3 shows (top) the trends and (bottom) the $2\sigma$ trend uncertainties for these quantiles, in K yr-1.
 We emphasize that the top right panel shows that the spectral trends for the quantiles lie almost on top of each other; the difference between the Q0.50 and other trends is at most about +0.003 K yr-1 (out of a 0.02 K yr-1 signal) in the window region (and about +0.0045 K yr-1 in the troposphere temperature sounding channels), or less than 10%.
 Similarly the largest trend uncertainty in the bottom panel is for Q0.50.
-This implies that clouds effects in the infrared do produce the largest variability (blue curve) but on average for the infrared are not changing much, so the +0.022 K yr-1 window region trends are dominated by surface temperatures changes and to a lesser extent by water vapor changes.
+This implies that clouds effects in the infrared do-produce the largest variability (blue curve) but.
+Globally on average for the infrared are not changing much, so the spectral trends for all quantiles, ranging from clearest (Q0.97) to allsky (Q0.50 very similar, but differences are seen on regional scales.
+This implies the +0.022 K yr-1 window region trends are dominated by surface temperatures changes and to a lesser extent by water vapor changes."